Skip to content

 Learn about health emergency preparedness and response across a range of health indicators, institutional arrangements, and emergency types, with a particular focus on pandemics.

-Project 1 - Artificial Intelligance
+Project 1 - Artificial Intelligence

 Uncover the potential, constraints, and ethics for using artificial intelligence including generative artificial intelligence tools to support public health functions.